anavrit/Tennis/REPORT.md

 A number of algorithms have the potential to improve the performance of DDPG for the Tennis environment.
 A few key ideas for future work are:

 1. [Trust Region Policy Optimization](https://arxiv.org/pdf/1604.06778.pdf) (TRPO) and Truncated Natural Policy Gradient (TNPG) should achieve better performance than DDPG but could be even further improved. <br><br>
-2. [D4PG](https://openreview.net/pdf?id=SyZipzbCb) or the Distributional Deterministic Deep Policy Gradient algorithm, has been shown to achieve state of the art performance on a number of challenging continuous control problems.
+2. [D4PG](https://openreview.net/pdf?id=SyZipzbCb) or the Distributional Deterministic Deep Policy Gradient algorithm, has been shown to achieve state of the art performance on a number of challenging continuous control problems.<br><br>
 3. Adding more fully-connected hidden layers and optimize hyperparameters (particularly the actor and critic learning rates) using grid search.